 You may also need to rent or buy an office space, depending on the type of your business activity.
 For this, you might have to get your office registered with the Ejari.
 You must also consider several other factors like easy availability of transportation, parking facilities, availability of eatery, and interior.

-Without a small business licence in Dubai, you cannot carry out any business activities.
-These business licences are issued either by the Department of Economic Development or the respective free zone authority, depending on your choice of location.
+Without a small business license in Dubai, you cannot carry out any business activities.
+These business licenses are issued either by the Department of Economic Development or the respective free zone authority, depending on your choice of location.

 You might also need to apply for additional permits, depending on the choice of your activity.
 For instance, you may have to get a permit from the Department of Food and Safety.
 Similarly, for starting a tourism business, you may have to get permission from the Department of Tourism and Commerce Marketing (DTCM).